Required Testing for a ND Concealed Weapon license

 All testing must take place within the state of North Dakota and cannot be held in conjunction with testing for any other state.
 The application must be submitted to the BCI within 30 days of the testing date.

-- If you are renewing a Class 1 license, you must complete the same testing as for the initial license.
+- If you are renewing a Class 1 license or upgrading from a Class 2 license, you must complete the same testing as for the initial Class 1 license.

 - No additional testing is required if you are renewing a current Class 2 license or downgrading from a Class 1 to a Class 2 license.